justintv/Twitch-API/embed-video.md

 ### Events
-Events emitted by player.
+Events emitted by and defined by the player.
 Call `addEventListener(event:String, callback:Function)` to listen to events.

-- `"ready"`  : Emitted when player is ready to accept function calls.
+- `Twitch.Player.READY`  : Emitted when player is ready to accept function calls.
-- `"playing"`: Emitted when player is playing.
+- `Twitch.Player.PLAY`: Emitted when player is playing.
-- `"pause"`  : Emitted when player is paused.
+- `Twitch.Player.PAUSE`  : Emitted when player is paused.
 Buffering and seeking is not considered paused.
-- `"ended"`  : Emitted when video or stream ends.
+- `Twitch.Player.ENDED`  : Emitted when video or stream ends.
-- `"online"` : Emitted when loaded channel goes online.
+- `Twitch.Player.ONLINE` : Emitted when loaded channel goes online.
-- `"offline"`: Emitted when loaded channel goes offline.
+- `Twitch.Player.OFFLINE`: Emitted when loaded channel goes offline.

 # Twitch Clips Embed Player